Zechariah (Hebrew prophet): Prophet

 The Book of Zechariah introduces him as the son of Berechiah, the son of Iddo.
-The Book of Ezra names Zechariah as the son of Iddo, but it is likely that Berechiah was Zechariah's father and Iddo his grandfather.
-Targum Lamentations 2:20 names this Zechariah son of Iddo, as does the book of Matthew 23:35.
-This is not the same person as Iddo the Seer, who lived during the reigns of Solomon, Rehoboam, and Abijah, and is most likely the Iddo mentioned in Ezra 8:17.
-His name means "Yah remembers".
+The Book of Nehemiah identifies him as a Levitical priest.
+The Book of Ezra names Zechariah as the son of Iddo, but it is likely that Berechiah was Zechariah's father and Iddo his grandfather, a common use of "son" in biblical texts.
+Targum Lamentations 2:20 also names this Zechariah "son of Iddo".
+This Iddo is not the same person as Iddo the Seer, who lived during the reigns of Solomon, Rehoboam, and Abijah, but is the Iddo mentioned in Nehemiah 12:4,16, a priest who returned from the Exile with Zerubbabel and Joshua.
+Zechariah's name means "Yah remembers".

 Zechariah's prophetical career probably began in the second year of Darius the Great, king of the Achaemenid Empire (520 BCE).
 His greatest concern appears to have been with the building of the Second Temple.
 He features in chapters 1–8 of the book of Zechariah but he does not appear in the remaining chapters of the book (chapters 9–14).